trappist/autrian-articles/hayek/free_market_money.md

 Successful pursuit of such a policy would mean that if the national currency into which the private one was legally convertible continued to be inflated, the private currency would come to float higher and higher.
 From the beginning it would have been valued more highly than any of the currencies in which it was redeemable at the option of the holder, simply because thanks to that option it was less risky.

-But as official currencies continue to de-preciate. the difference would steadily grow, and with it public awareness of the advantages of stable currency.
+But as official currencies continue to depreciate, the difference would steadily grow, and with it public awareness of the advantages of stable currency.

 The apparent profitability of this business would obviously attract competitors.